Deciphering yield modification of hadron-triggered semi-inclusive recoil jets in heavy-ion collisions: LBT model

-{\it LBT model -} The LBT model is developed for studying jet evolution inside the QGP, encompassing both elastic and inelastic scatterings between jet partons and medium constituents~\cite{Cao:2016gvr,Luo:2023nsi}.
-The jet parton production from the initial hard scatterings is simulated using the PYTHIA8 event generator~\cite{Sjostrand:2014zea,Sjostrand:2006za}, while the evolution of the QGP is described by the relativistic hydrodynamic model VISHNU with an average profile~\cite{Song:2007fn,Song:2007ux,Qiu:2011hf}.
+We use the PYTHIA8 event generator~\cite{Sjostrand:2014zea,Sjostrand:2006za} to simulate the creation of energetic partons from the initial hard scatterings and their subsequent showering in vacuum.
+The resulting final-state partons from PYTHIA are fed into the LBT model~\cite{Cao:2016gvr,Luo:2023nsi} for further evolution inside the QGP medium.
+This includes both elastic and inelastic scatterings between jet partons and medium constituent partons, and is known as medium modification of the parton shower.
+The QGP is described by the relativistic hydrodynamic model VISHNU with an average profile~\cite{Song:2007fn,Song:2007ux,Qiu:2011hf}.

 During the QGP phase, the phase space distribution of jet partons, $f_a(t,\vec{x}_a,\vec{p}_a$), evolves according to the Boltzmann equation as:

 where $p_a=(E_a,\vec{p}_a)$ is the four-momentum of the jet parton, and $C^{\rm el}$ and $C^{\rm inel}$ are the collision integrals for elastic and inelastic scatterings respectively.
 From $C^{\rm el}$, one can extract the elastic scattering rate of a single jet parton as